Continuous Integration

 - The team is practicing Continuous Integration, and all of the following are true: (Major Boost)

-- Every developer commits at least daily (hourly is better) to the shared mainline branch
+- Every developer commits several times a day (hourly is better) to the shared, mainline branch

 - Every commit triggers an automated build and all unit tests are run